-- Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - The UW-Green Bay Vaccination Verification form indicating the following vaccination have been completed: MMR, Varicella, Hepatitis B, and Tetanus-Diphtheria-Pertussis (Tdap). - Proof of a Tuberculosis (TB) test completed within the past 12 months.

-• Healthcare provider background check.
-Information on how to complete the healthcare provider background check will be provided by the Program Director after applicants have accepted their admission to the MAT.
+- Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - The UW-Green Bay Vaccination Verification form indicating the following vaccination have been completed: MMR, Varicella, Hepatitis B, and Tetanus-Diphtheria-Pertussis (Tdap). - Proof of a Tuberculosis (TB) test completed within the past 12 months. - Caregiver background check.
+Information on how to complete the caregiver background check will be provided by the Program Director after applicants have accepted their admission to the MAT. - Proof of antibody titers and/or influenza vaccination. - Proof of COVID-19 vaccination.